mezmicrosoft/Microsoft_R_Server/Flight_Delay_Prediction/README.md

 ```
 ![][image5]

-By setting 0.5 as the threshold, we can classify all the predictions that are less than 0.5 as 0 (Arrival was not delayed) and all the predictions that are greater or equal to 0.5 as 1 (Arrival was delayed).
+By setting 0.5 as the threshold, we can classify all the predictions that are less than 0.5 as 0 (Arrival was not delayed by 15 minutes) and all the predictions that are greater or equal to 0.5 as 1 (Arrival was delayed by 15 minutes).
 ```
 testDF <- rxImport('finalData.splitVar.Test.xdf')
 predictDF <- rxImport('logitTest.xdf')